Alba Iulia: Names

 The earliest name attested are Castrum Albense and Alba Transilvana, in 1206, and Alba Jula in 1291.
 The Hungarian name Gyulafehérvár is a translation of the earlier Slavic form, meaning "white castle of the Gyula" meaning "white city of Julius".
 Alba is the Romanian feminine form of the word for white, and Iulia ("Julius") refers to Gyula II, a mid-10th-century Hungarian warlord who was baptized in Constantinople.

 Under the influence of the Hungarian form, Gyulafehérvár, the town's Latin name eventually became Alba Julia or Alba Yulia.
 Its modern Romanian name, Alba Iulia, is the adoption of this that started to spread in Romanian in ordinary speech in the 18th century.
 The modern name has been officially used since the town became part of Romania.

 The 16th-century German name was Weyssenburg.
 The Saxons later renamed the town to Karlsburg (Carlsburg) in honour of Charles VI (1685–1740).
 In Yiddish and Hebrew, Karlsburg was prevalent.
 In Ladino, Carlosburg was used.
-Alba Carolina was also a Medieval Latin form of its name.
+Alba Carolina was also a Neo-Latin form of its name.

 Among Ruthenians, the city was known as Bilhorod ("white city").

 The city's Latin name in the 10th century was Civitas Alba in Ereel.
 The first part of the name Alba denotes the ruins of the Roman fort Apulum, the pre-feudal white citadel.
 Later in the Middle Ages, different names were used: Frank episcopus Belleggradienesis in 1071, Albae Civitatis in 1134, Belegrada in 1153, Albensis Ultrasilvanus in 1177, eccl.
 Micahelis in 1199, Albe Transilvane in 1200, Albe Transsilvane in 1201, castrum Albens in 1206, canonicis Albensibus in 1213, Albensis eccl.
 Transsylvane in 1219, B. Michaelis arch.
 Transsilv. in 1231, Alba...
 Civitas in 1242, Alba sedes eptus in 1245, Alba Jula in 1291, Feyrvar in 1572, Feyérvár in 1574, Weissenburg in 1576, Belugrad in 1579, Gyula Feyervár in 1619, Gyula Fehérvár in 1690, and Karlsburg in 1715.